Macrometacorp/docs/docs/graphs/graph-queries/shortest-path.md

 ![traversal graph](/img/traversal_graph.png)

-We will use the following parameters for our query:
+Use the following parameters for your query:

 - Start at the vertex **A**.
 - Finish with the vertex **D**.